Generating the Fukaya categories of Hamiltonian G-manifolds: Examples and applications

 \begin{rmk} Such generation results have been established when the superpotential has non-degenerate critical points in characteristic zero \cite{Ritter} and for Morse or $A_2$-singularities in characteristic $\neq 2,3$ \cite{Tonkonog}.
 Note that in Corollary \ref{cor:toricgen} there is no assumption on nondegeneracy of the critical points of the superpotential or on the characteristic of the ground field. \end{rmk}

-\begin{exm} Projective spaces $\cp{n}$ are toric Fano, so the result applies to them.
-If $n=p^k-1$ and $\kk$ is an algebraically-closed field of characteristic $p$ then $\QH(\cp{p^k-1};\kk)$ has no proper idempotent summands, so any Lagrangian with $\HF(L,L;\kk)\neq 0$ split-generates the whole Fukaya category.
+\begin{exm} Projective spaces $\cp{n}$ are toric Fano, so Corollary \ref{cor:toricgen} applies to them.
+If $n=p^k-1$ and $\kk$ is an algebraically closed field of characteristic $p$ then $\QH(\cp{p^k-1};\kk)$ has no proper idempotent summands, so any Lagrangian with $\HF(L,L;\kk)\neq 0$ split-generates the whole Fukaya category.
 In $\cp{m^2-1}$ there is a Lagrangian copy of $PSU(m)$.
 This Lagrangian has minimal Maslov number $2m$ and, when $m=p^k$ for some prime $p\geq 3$, its cohomology over $\kk$ is {\cite[Th\'{e}or\`{e}me 11.4]{Borel}}

 where $|x_i|=i$, $|y|=2$.
-Since this is generated by cohomology classes of degree strictly less than $2p^k-2$ and the minimal Maslov number is $2p^k$, {\cite[Theorem 1.2.2(i)]{BiranCorneaRigidity}} implies that $\HF(L,L;\kk)\neq 0$, hence this Lagrangian split-generates the Fukaya category over $\kk$. \end{exm}
+Since this is generated by cohomology classes of degree strictly less than $2p^k-2$ and the minimal Maslov number is $2p^k$, {\cite[Theorem 1.2.2(i)]{BiranCorneaRigidity}} implies that $\HF(L,L;\kk)\neq 0$, hence this Lagrangian split-generates the Fukaya category over $\kk$.
+See also Iriyeh's paper \cite{IriyehMaslov} where these examples are discussed. \end{exm}

 \begin{exm} In a similar vein, we can prove that the real part $L$ of a toric Fano variety $X$ split-generates the Fukaya category when $\OP{char}(\kk)=2$, provided $L$ is orientable.
 This was proved in certain cases by Tonkonog \cite{Tonkonog}, including $\rp{2n+1}\subset\cp{2n+1}$ (his methods also enable him to study some non-orientable cases).
 The real part $L$ is known to have nonzero Floer cohomology \cite{Haug}.
 To show that $L$ generates every summand, we need an observation of Tonkonog {\cite[Theorem 1.12]{Tonkonog}}: if $CO^0\colon\QH(X;\kk)\to HF(L,L;\kk)$ is the closed-open map then